tweag/python-monorepo-example/2019-03-07-configuring-and-testing-kubernetes-clusters.md

 ### Conclusions

 - kind is an easy to use, cross-platform solution for running local Kubernetes clusters with minimal runtime dependencies.
-- KubeNix makes working with Kubernetes configuration files more convenient and safer at the same time.
+- KubeNix makes working with Kubernetes configuration files more convenient and safer at the same time (more errors are caught early).
 - Nix is a powerful framework with which all the moving parts of a project can be orchestrated.
 From the provisoning of all required run and build-time dependencies to the streamliend creation of Docker images, Nix is the underlying concept making KubeNix possible in the first place.

 **Notes**: